2024mt03579/cc-assignment/README.md

 ---

-## 5️⃣ Static Content in S3 Bucket
+## 5️⃣ DB Backups and Static Content in S3 Bucket

+- RDS DB Snapshot backups to S3 bucket
-Static files such as logs and videos are stored in an Amazon S3 bucket for persistent and scalable storage.
+- Static files such as logs and videos are stored in an Amazon S3 bucket for persistent and scalable storage.

 ---